 SSL Certificates - Types, Uses, and Requesting

 InCommon SSL (SHA-2) certificates are used for securing servers that only require a single server name (for example https://mysite.case.edu).
 Since only a single name (the CN part of the CSR) becomes part of the certificate, attempting to secure multiple sites (for example https://mysite.case.edu, https://yoursite.case.edu) can NOT be done, even if they all run on the same web server.
-You may, however, secure multiple pages running on the same site (for example https://oursites.case.edu/mypages/, https://oursites.case.edu/yourpages/).
+Note that you CAN secure multiple pages running on the same site (for example https://oursites.case.edu/mypages/, https://oursites.case.edu/yourpages/).
 Note also that the DOMAIN of the server is considered different in regards to SSL certificates (for example https://mysite.case.edu and https://mysite.cwru.edu are considered different).

-- Choose a 1, 2, or 3 year term for the certificate.
+- Select 1 year term for the certificate.
 The term indicates when the certificate will expire and must be renewed.

-- Choose "Server Software" from the drop-down list.
+- Select "Server Software" from the drop-down list.
 Popular web server software is included in the drop-down.
 If you are unsure what software to choose, "Apache/ModSSL" is generally a good choice.

 - While a pass-phrase is not required, if you wish to revoke or renew your certificate using the self-enrollment form, you will need one.

 - Enter any comments you feel necessary either for you to remember the purpose of the certificate or for the Certificate Administrators (who will have to approve the request before a certificate is issued by Sectigo).

 InCommon Multi-Domain SSL (SHA-2) Certificates:

 InCommon Multi-Domain SSL (SHA-2) certificates are used to secure multiple sites (for example https://mysite.case.edu, https://yoursite.case.edu) or multiple domains (for example https://mysite.case.edu, https://mysite.cwru.edu) running on the same server.
 InCommon Multi-Domain SSL (SHA-2) certificates are also known as Subject Alternative Names (or SAN for short) certificates.
 While the SANs can be entered as part of the CSR if you know how to do so, it's most often easier to just create the CSR as you would for the other certificate type, and include your SANs "after the fact" when requesting the certificate.
-Once the certificate is approved by the Case Certificate Administrator, SANs can not be added to or removed from an existing certificate until the certificate is up for renewal, or a new certificate from the existing CSR is requested.
+Once the certificate is approved by the Case Certificate Administrator, SANs can not be added to or removed from the certificate until the certificate is up for renewal or a new certificate from the existing CSR is requested.

-To request an InCommon Multi-Domain SSL (SHA-2) certificate, create a CSR as you normally would, and attach it in an email request to email@example.com.
+To request an InCommon Multi-Domain SSL (SHA-2) certificate, create your CSR as you normally would, and attach it in an email request to email@example.com.
 Please include:

-- A comma-separated list of SANs: (ex., for common name [CN] mysite.case.edu, you might have a SAN list of (mysite.cwru.edu,yoursite.case.edu,yoursite.cwru.edu,theirsite.case.edu,theirsite.cwru.edu).
+- A comma-separated list of SANs: (for example for a request with a CN of mysite.case.edu, you might have a SAN list of (mysite.cwru.edu,yoursite.case.edu,yoursite.cwru.edu,theirsite.case.edu,theirsite.cwru.edu).
 The limit of SANs per certificate is 100 but the odds of a typo increase as the number of SANs increases, so only include those SANs you feel you will need for the duration of the certificate.

 Checking Your Certificate Deployment